explyt/spring-plugin/README.md

-## Spring Explyt Tools
+## Spring Explyt

-Epring Explyt Tools is an IntelliJ IDEA (Community Edition) plugin designed to enhance your experience with the Spring Framework.
+Epring Explyt is an IntelliJ IDEA (Community Edition) plugin designed to enhance your experience with the Spring Framework.

 ### Key Features Include:
 * **Autocompletion:** Autocomplete bean names and navigate through annotations, linking to relevant classes and files.